 When you get home and promise yourself you will eat better in January and watch your budget more closely, use this list.

-It’s a list of 10 easy meals you can make that are heavy in the veggie department but light on the wallet.
-You can find the ingredients almost anywhere – in the food desert where your grandparents live, or the beautiful southern city that you now call home.
+It’s a collection of 15 easy clean eating meal ideas that are heavy in the veggie department but light on the wallet.
+You can find the ingredients almost anywhere – in the food desert where your grandparents live, or back home.

 What You Can Do Now: